syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/card/style.md

 ## Including action buttons or anchor tags

-Use the following CSS to Include action buttons or anchor tags.
+Use the following CSS to include action buttons or anchor tags.

 ```css
 .e-card .e-card-actions .e-card-btn  {